sap218/hugo-test/content/posts/masters-dissertation.md

 During my final meeting, Amanda and I discussed corrections and she provided great feedback.
 Three days later, I submitted!

 ## Wrapping-up
 My Masters is complete and it feels great!
-The [dissertation is available to read](https://github.com/sap218/misc/blob/master/postgraduate_dissertation.pdf) which has much more information!
+The [**dissertation**](https://github.com/sap218/misc/blob/master/postgraduate_dissertation.pdf) is available to read and includes more information!
 A fun read about `acidoseq` is also available via a [pre-print](https://github.com/sap218/misc/blob/master/acidoseq.pdf), which I unfortunately didn't get round to submitting to `bioRxiv`.

 I had such fun with this project that I made a Twitter bot, [`acidobot`](https://twitter.com/acido_bot) that dispenses facts about Acidobacteria once a day! *discontinued*

-**I would like to thank** [Amanda](https://twitter.com/afcaber) for a fun project and [Arwyn Edwards](https://twitter.com/arwynedwards) and team for the intellectual engagement.
+**I would like to thank** my supervisor [Amanda](https://twitter.com/afcaber) for the supervision and allowing for a fun project and [Arwyn Edwards](https://twitter.com/arwynedwards) and team for the intellectual engagement and access to data.

 After submission, I only had 4 days until the start of my PhD.